yisiqi/ssh-tunel/README.md

 # About SSH Tunel

-Choose the version for your Operating-System.
-There is another `README.md` document to guiding you finish the installing.
+Choose the version to your Operating-System.
+There is another `README.md` document to guide you finish the installation.

 ## for Mac users